swch/slate/source/includes/_rest.md

 Parameter | Type | Description
 -------- | ---- | ---------
-name | string | Name of integrator. description | string |
+name | string | Name of integrator. financial_institution_id | number | Financial Institution associated with this integrator description | string |
 current_key | string | Current key for this integrator.
 key_lifetime | number | Sets the duration of validity for integrator key.